STOCD/OSCR-UI/README.md

 # Companion Web Application

 The STOCD team provides a companion web application for OSCR located at [oscr.stobuilds.com](https://oscr.stobuilds.com).
-This allows users to view and download combat log data without OSCR installed.
+This allows users to view and download combat log data without OSCR installed, however uploads and more detailed analysis of combat logs requires OSCR.

 # Windows Users